syscl/M3800/README.md

 2015-12-10

-- Added support for 1920*1080p model.
-(Don't worry about the progress, detection will be automatical.)
+- Added support for 1920*1080p model(Don't worry about the progress, detection will be automatical).
 - Refined scripts (Runing more smooth).
 - Easier to read.
 - Removed ACPIBacklight.kext in ~/M3800/CLOVER/Kexts/10.11